Patriots-Saints clash showcases aging stars Brady, Brees

 Here are some things to know about the Patriots-Saints matchup:

-SUSTAINED PRODUCTION: Brady and Brees have combined for staggering passing numbers: 128,251 yards and 922 TDs.
+Brady and Brees have combined for staggering passing numbers: 128,251 yards and 922 TDs.
 Brees stands third in NFL history with 66,402 yards and 466 TDs, and Brady fourth with 61,849 yards and 456 TDs.
 Brady’s 208 career wins as a starter, including playoffs, rank first in NFL history.

 They also hope their careers are nowhere near over, particularly after last season, when Brees led the NFL in yards passing.
 Brady led the Patriots to a fifth Super Bowl title.